Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 How to Continue Your Motorhoming Austria Trip

-If you were only doing an Austrian road trip, then this would be a good point to circle back to Vienna, perhaps visiting Graz, the second-largest city after Vienna, on the way.
+If you were only doing an Austrian road trip, this would be a good point to get back to Vienna, perhaps visiting Graz, the second-largest city after Vienna, on the way.

-Alternatively, you could travel south into Slovenia.
-Its capital Ljubljana is only 70km (an hour’s drive) from Ferlach.
+Alternatively, you could travel south to Slovenia.
+Its beautiful capital, Ljubljana, one of our favourite European cities due to its compactness, is only 70 kilometres (an hour’s drive) from Ferlach.

 Driving Tips for Your Austria Motorhome Trip